How will coronavirus affect my care?

 Will I be able to come to my face to face appointment?

-Spencer Private Hospitals at Margate and Ashford, and The BMI Chaucer, Canterbury, in line with all private hospitals in the UK, have restricting routine appointments, although this is beginning to change.
+Spencer Private Hospitals at Margate and Ashford, and The BMI Chaucer, Canterbury, in line with all private hospitals in the UK, have some restrictions to routine appointments.

 We are risk assessing all appointments and tests, and if appropriate, you will be offered a “remote” consultation in the first instance.

 Your appointment will be booked for a mutual time, and take place over the telephone, or via video call.
 The consultation will proceed as normal, including a full discussion of your health needs, review of any results, and recommendation for future management.
 Whilst you won’t be examined directly, we can make use of visual assessment (video or photo sharing).
 If we agree that an urgent assessment is necessary, this can be arranged.